 9. Start a Blog And Become an Environment Advocate

-Blogs and YouTube channels can be monetised once you have an audience, and you can get paid for helping shape people's opinions about sustainability and eco-friendly practices.
+Blogs and YouTube channels can be monetized once you have an audience, and you can get paid for helping shape people's opinions about sustainability and eco-friendly practices.

 10. Start A Solar Panel Installation Business

-This will require some amount of expertise, but if you have the right resources then you can learn how to install solar panels and use this skill to create a small business in your neighbourhood.
-More and more people have started to rely on solar energy to fulfil their electricity needs and are building solar energy systems on their own rooftops.
-You can use your expertise to build a consulting and installation service to help homeowners in your neighbourhood be greener.
+This will require some amount of expertise, but if you have the right resources then you can learn how to install solar panels and use this skill to create a small business in your neighborhood.
+More and more people have started to rely on solar energy to fulfill their electricity needs and are building solar energy systems on their own rooftops.
+You can use your expertise to build a consulting and installation service to help homeowners in your neighborhood be greener.